Jaxie-li/Project1-Usability-web-dev/README.md

 PS: 1.
 Thank you for your respect and understanding, please respect my intellectual property rights when reviweing this.
 Do not copy, distribute or use it for purpose other thanassessment.

 2. This repository was originally co-authored with my teammate on the university's GitHub.
-Therefore, this is a backup version and does not display the commit history.